 Closing costs for a reverse mortgage are the same as for a normal mortgage including lender origination, appraisal report, settlement agent (escrow) and title fees.
 Lenders also charge a monthly servicing fee which is included in the mortgage interest rate and added to the mortgage balance over the life of the loan.
 Most closing costs for a reverse mortgage are regulated and there are limits on the total fees that can be charged.
 The lender origination fee for a reverse mortgage is capped at 2% of the value of the property up to the first $200,000 and 1% of the property value greater than $200,000.
 There is an overall cap on reverse mortgage lender origination fees of $6,000 but their is no minimum fee.
 The lender, escrow and title costs are typically financed which means they are included in the loan amount and paid for with the initial proceeds from the reverse mortgage.
 You are typically required to pay for the cost of the appraisal report and the FHA-required reverse mortgage counseling class up-front.
 Borrowers may also be required to pay for property repairs identified in the appraisal report prior to the mortgage closing.

 Reverse mortgage borrowers are also required to pay an up-front and ongoing annual FHA Mortgage Insurance Premium (MIP).
-If the ratio of the beginning mortgage balance to the initial principal limit is 60% or less, the up-front MIP equals 0.5% of the property value.
-If the ratio is greater than 60.0%, the up-front MIP is 2.5% of the property value.
-The initial principal limit, based on an FHA formula, determines the proceeds borrowers receive from a reverse mortgage and is typically between 50% and 60% of the property value.
-The up-front MIP for reverse mortgages used for refinancings (when the borrower stays in their current home) is typically 0.5% of the property value while the up-front MIP for reverse mortgages used to buy homes is usually 2.5% of the property value.
-The ongoing annual MIP for a reverse mortgage is 1.25% of the property value, calculated on a monthly basis.
+The up-front FHA MIP for a reverse mortgage equals 2.0% of the maximum claim amount (the maximum claim amount is the value of the property you are mortgaging up to the FHA mortgage limit in your county).
+The ongoing annual MIP for a reverse mortgage is 0.5% of the outstanding mortgage balance, calculated on a monthly basis.
 The borrower does not pay for either of these fees out of pocket as the up-front MIP is included in the closing costs which are financed as part of the reverse mortgage and the ongoing annual fee is added to the mortgage balance.